 If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 I know, I know it’s overwhelming!
 You google “how to sell my art” and get over 4 billion results!

-An Easy First Step
+An Easy First Step – Really!

 There are a number of steps you will need to do to get out there and start selling.
-If you have zero exposure for your work except for family or friends admiration, you may wish to join an art club.
+If you have zero exposure for your work, except for family or friends’ admiration, you may wish to join an art club.

-Also, I met a lot of great artists, one in particular who was selling his artwork—both original and prints, and he gave me great advice about doing that (discussed further in the next section).
+Also, I met a lot of great artists, one in particular who was selling his artwork—both original and prints—and he gave me great advice about doing that (I discuss this further in the next section).

 Sell at Craft Fairs – Network!